 Folks who make art that hangs on walls: We’ve received the OK from the powers that be to open the walls for short-burst exhibits coinciding with the days we have things happening on the stage.
 One artist per show.
 Same-day set-up and load-out, just like whoever’s playing the stage.
 The display will be before, during, and after the stage show.

 Most shows are evenings, but some are matinees — the performer or presenter chooses.
 If you sign up for a slot that doesn’t have a performer or presenter yet, we’ll keep you apprised of the start time.
-We’ll officially open the door for the art an hour before show time (but really we’ll let people in pretty much anytime once we start setting up around noonish).
-People without show tickets are welcome to come view the art, but they’re expected to buy a ticket if they want to stay for the show (assuming it’s not sold out).
+We’ll officially open the door for the art an hour before show time (but really we’ll let people in pretty much anytime once we start setting up).
+People without show tickets are welcome to come view the art, but they have to buy a ticket if they want to stay for the show (assuming it’s not sold out).
 After the performance, we don’t push attendees out the door; they leave at their leisure, so don’t feel pressured to break down while there are still lookers.

 Depending on when the performers arrive, there may be activity in the room during that hour before the show, including sound check.